iamlemec/gum.js/docs/gen/prompt.md

   - Plan how to layout the elements in the figure

 2. Assess the visual appeal of the figure
   - Text should be legible and not overlap.
-Usually a font size of about `0.05` is good for text.
+Usually a text element size of about `0.1` to `0.2` works well.
   - Line markers and other small features should be visible but not overwhelming.
 Usually a size of about `0.03` is good for small features.
   - The figure should have appropriate outer margins so that extended features like tick labels do not get cut off.
 Usually a margin of about `0.1` to `0.2` works well.
 The best way to create outer margins is to wrap the final output in a `Frame` or `TitleFrame` object.
   - When the aspect ratio of the figure is not determined, a good default is to use `phi`, the golden ratio, which is considered aesthetically pleasing.
 The variable `phi` is defined in the global scope.